Educating Construction Professionals

 Students taking this course will learn to completely read and understand residential blueprints, light commercial blueprints, and civil blueprints for earthwork, underground utilities, and roadwork and paving.
 This home study course covers architectural, structural, mechanical, engineering and electrical drawings used in construction projects.
 Students will learn where to look, how to visualize what a drawing is showing, where to find other views—such as sections and details—and ways to speed up comprehension.
 Students who successfully complete this course will be able to read and thoroughly understand blueprints.
 The deluxe blueprint reading homestudy program includes the residential/light commercial blueprint reading course and the civil blueprint reading course, plus additional reference materials.

 The course includes the text Printreading for Residential and Light Commercial Construction, with sample blueprints and specifications for five different projects, including a single-family residence, a multifamily dwelling, a commercial office building, and a Wendy’s restaurant.
-Two instructional DVDs and the answers to all quizzes and tests in the coursebook are included.
-Additionally, the course includes the revised 496-page Excavation and Grading Handbook, a set of engineering blueprints, an instructional DVD covering civil blueprint reading, and two reference books, Estimating Earthwork Quantities and Earthmoving Equipment Production Rates & Costs.
+Two instructional videos and the answers to all quizzes and tests in the coursebook are included.
+Additionally, the course includes the revised 496-page Excavation and Grading Handbook, a set of engineering blueprints, an instructional video covering civil blueprint reading, and two reference books, Estimating Earthwork Quantities and Earthmoving Equipment Production Rates & Costs.
 As an added bonus, the practical construction math homestudy course is also included in this program.

 • Residential/Light Commercial Blueprint Reading Home Study Course